 Students who fail one course in a two-course module automatically fail both courses in that module and are allowed one retake of that module.
 If repeating one or more modules is required, the length of the program must not exceed 1.5 times the planned program length.
 A student may not repeat the same module more than once unless an appeal has been submitted and approved.
 If a student is approved to repeat the same module twice and fails the module for a third time, the student will be dropped from the program.
 In some situations, a required module may not be immediately available for the student to continue attendance.
 If the next required module is not immediately available but will be available within 45 days of the end date of the failed module, and if the student does not want to withdraw from the program, the student will be notified that he/she has been placed in an Administrative Leave of Absence (ALOA) status and will be provided with the start date of his/her next required module.
 Failure to attend the next required module may result in termination from the program.
-In the event the next required module is not available within 45 days of the end date of the failed module.
+In the event the next required module is not available within 45 days of the end date of the failed module, the student will be dropped from the program and may reenter on the start date of the next available module.